 A gating flag, gci_range_extension_flag, is used to structuralize syntax structure and it is asserted that the proposed structure also could guide how to extend general_constraint_info( )) for potential future profiles.

+v2 fixed the syntax name typo. (note: gating flag has been denied in the meeting).

 Proposed WD